An homage to craftsmanship.

 A collection of eyeglass essentials for the conscious individual looking for something genuinely well made, in contrast to what the fast fashion industry is trying to feed us.

 /Simon Wixe, Founder

-Lynch is a rounded unisex frame, a so-called "panto".
+Lynch is a round unisex frame, a so-called "panto".
 This is my way of perfecting this all-time classic.
 After 3D-printing over 40 prototypes, the shape and proportions was just right.
 Adding a contemporary look and feel in combination with the distinctive keyhole bridge and real visible rivets.

 Hooper is a rounded and slightly drop-shaped frame.
 The shape of the lens is inspired by vintage aviator glasses, but framed in a new way.
 This fusion creates a unisex style that goes well with almost any wardrobe.
 Retro and novel in tandem.